aerik/GestureListener.js/README.md

 # PointerGestures
-A Javascript gesture libaray
-Loosely based on a pointers abstraction layer
+A Javascript gesture library loosely based on a pointers abstraction layer